 - Kid-friendly - add crushed potato chips.

 You could use a food processor to make these delicious vegan chickpea patties, but I find the mix loses its texture.
-We prefer simply using a potato masher or even a fork, leaving some texture in our veggie burgers.
+We prefer simply using a potato masher (affiliate link) or even a fork, leaving some texture in our veggie burgers.

 This veggie burger recipe works wonders for meal prep; we always purposefully make twice the quantity to freeze the uncooked patties in a freezer bag or an air-tight container and have an easy weeknight meal.
 Store for up to 2 months.